choojun/choojun.github.io/wsl_hadoop_kafka.md

 ~~~
 $ ~/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning
 ~~~
-> At your Producer terminal, send more messages (refer to Steo 3) and observe corresponding effects.
+> At your Producer terminal, send more messages (refer to Step 3) and observe corresponding effects.
 Note that new messages arriving in the Consumer terminal

 6. To examine the incoming messages
 ~~~